nkabbara/nkabbara.github.io/tango/book/chapter5.md

   }
 </style>

-Outline

-1. The only goal is to enjoy yourself
-2. Beware of friends
-3.

-1. Tango is the most generous activity.
-Start with the unique tango stuff

 # Protecting My Tango

+## Outline

+1. Tango is the most generous.
+Enumerate what it can do for you.
+2. Protecting tango from me.
+Mental & physical health.
+3. Protecting tango from other people.
+4.

 Tango is the most generous phenomenon in my life.
 Am I looking to get laid?
 I know which milongas to go to to increase my chances.
 Am I looking for love?
 I know which milongas have my type of people.
 Am I looking to show off my dancing?
 I know which milongas have average dancers.
 Am I looking for entertainment?
 I know which milongas have the best music and which milongas have the most drama.
 Am I looking to express my creativity and share it with another person?
 I know which milongas have a relaxed and experimental vibe.
 Am I looking to get inspired?
 I know which milongas have the best dancers in the city.
 Am I looking to make friends?
 I start going consistently to the same milonga.
 Am I tired of tango and don't want anything to do with it anymore?
 I know that it will be there for me when I return.
 But for me to be able to enjoy all this generousity, I must be completely honest with it.
 That's the deal.
 And I learned that for me to be honest with it, I must first be completely honest with myself.
-I tried to deceive it for the longest time by asking for one thing while what I was really looking for was something else.
-I was in for a world of hurt.
+I tried to deceive it for the longest time by asking for one thing while what I was really looking for was something else and I was in for a world of hurt.

-The deal though is that all this is not for free.
-In order for tango to serve you, you must be completely honest with yourself in order to be able to be completely honest with it and what you want from it.
-I learned really slowly that if I go into tango not knowing exactly what I wanted from it or if I misled it in thinking one thing while I was actually seeking another, that it will retaliate is with psychological torment.
-I have to be very clear in my heart and my head that that is what I am going for.
+What I've come to find out that tango is all those things for me.
+At some point, I might be after a woman that I find extermely attactive and I'm trying everything I can to get her attention.
+At other points, I'm nerding out on the biomechanics of movement on the way to improving my saccadas.
+At another time, I'm going deep into the music to understand its elements and learn how to appreaciate it more.
+I've even obsessed over its roots and history and the sense of nostalgia it brings.
+It also gives me comfort that deep into my 70s I can have a hobby to spend my last decade in.
+Chance are I will find my wife in tango or I will find out her outside of tango but get her attention with the fact that I dance.I want to make it part of my life and I want to have a good relationship with it which I must have a good relationship with the people in it.

+I feel like I'm on prepetual path of learning and improving and I'm coming to accept that this will probably be a lifetime endeavor.
+There is not point in tango where I will stop, this is it.
+I will stop learning now and I will dance like so.
+There might be stages where I will say or do that, but in tango, in order to stay the same, you must keep changing.
+As you insecurities shift from one area in your life to another, I must work up the courage to accomodate.

+I can be my won worst enemy when it comes to tango.
+In order to keep a good relationship with tango, I must find my way of being happy with it.
+I know late night and late mornings are not for me.
+I know I will miss out on the better parts of milongas, but I'm in this for life.
+Besides I will be one of the few good dancers that come in early, I don't have to compete with the pros that arrive later during the night.
+I know that my places unecessary challenges where I could go direct.
+I see a girl I like and that I can see myself with and I suddenly build up a set of tasks that must be completed before I even make contact with her.
+Like I must reach level X or I must become a regular or I must do X in order to talk to her first.
+This kind of behavior just makes my milonga experiences layers with shadowy and unnecessary thought.
+Just go direct.
+If I'm not ready, it's ok, but know that there are no required steps to do anything in tango.
+The important thing is being honest with yourself. (maybe a story about a girl I like that I placed all these ridiculous imaginary steps to go out with her and it turns out she's married with three kids)

+You friends could be your worst enemies.
+I have a whom I trust in many areas in my life, but when it comes to tango, I cannot take her comments seriously because they're an expression of competitiveness.
+A feeling of I cannot improve more than she can always surfaces.
+She makes snyde comments whenever I'm working hard on something.
+I have another friend that is easily excitable.
+Any new thing I do or any new experiment she sheds it under the most positive light ever.
+And I have a third friend that is able to take herself out of the picture and try to be objective about what is going on.
+In the end when it comes to friends the best ones are the ones that are willing to let you go for your own happiness.
+The ones that want you to succeed even if that means that they will never see you again.
+These are hard to come by because we're all deficient in some manner and sometimes it's our combination that reveals the best parts of who we are.
+If you're lucky to combine with people that fall into the third camp hang on to them in your journey until you're ready to move on.
+They  will let you go gracefully.

+Other people are a mix of well meaning, but socially challenged individules to pure assholes.
+Just stay away from then for as long as you can.
+They don't like you for one form or another.
+Whatever.

 ### Brain Dump